 Do Shipping Containers Make Good Storage Sheds?

 With spring now in full bloom, your honey-do list may include spring cleaning, and reshuffling all your lawn and garden tools in your garage.
 Have you been wanting to purchase a shed for all your yard gadgets but have been reluctant to pay the cost?
-How about considering a used shipping container instead of a shed?
-Let’s compare the shipping container and the traditional back yard shed.
+How about considering a used shipping container instead of a traditional backyard shed?

 Keep Critters Out of Your Storage Unit

-Sheds are extremely difficult to keep mice out of.
+Traditional storage sheds aren’t inherently secure, making it extremely difficult to keep rodents out.
 It’s been proven that mice can sneak into a hole as small as ¼” in diameter.
 Mice seek out sheds to make nests in to survive winter often settling in the engine compartment of a lawn tractor.
-Additionally they have a habit of nibbling on electrical wires of power equipment.
-This could result in expensive repair bills as well as down time due to equipment being in the repair shop.
-Containers are virtually mouse proof.
-The doors of a container are double gasketed that form an exceptionally tight weather, insect, and mouse proof seal.
+Additionally, they have a habit of nibbling on electrical wires of power equipment, which could result in expensive repair bills as well as down time due to equipment being in the repair shop.

 Let us help you!

 Whether you need extra storage, or a one-of-a-kind, personal project, Container One is ready to find the shipping container for you.
 Container One has been in the shipping container industry for over 28 years.
 We can provide basic storage for home or business, upgrades for commercial or job site applications, to ideas, plans and builders to deliver a complete custom project.
 Get started now by browsing shipping containers in your area.